alexandres/lexvec/README.md

 ## References

-Salle, A., Idiart, M., & Villavicencio, A. (2016).
-[Matrix Factorization using Window Sampling and Negative Sampling for Improved Word Representations](https://arxiv.org/pdf/1606.00819v2). arXiv preprint arXiv:1606.00819.
+Salle, Alexandre, Marco Idiart, and Aline Villavicencio.
+[Matrix Factorization using Window Sampling and Negative Sampling for Improved Word Representations.](http://anthology.aclweb.org/P16-2068) The 54th Annual Meeting of the Association for Computational Linguistics.
+2016.

 Salle, A., Idiart, M., & Villavicencio, A. (2016).
 [Enhancing the LexVec Distributed Word Representation Model Using Positional Contexts and External Memory](https://arxiv.org/pdf/1606.01283v1). arXiv preprint arXiv:1606.01283.